The news has been abuzz recently with two big cybersecurity-related announcements which have been people worried about their personal cyber hygiene.

 If you are concerned about your employees’ personal cyber security habits at work and at home and the impact they can have on your company, here are a few resources that may help.

-- Review the webinar, Developing Security-Minded Employees for Defense Beyond Organizational Boundaries.
-It is a great resource for practical steps for maturing your security culture and tailoring it to your organization.
+- Watch the recorded webinar, Developing Security-Minded Employees for Defense Beyond Organizational Boundaries.
+It is a great resource for practical steps for creating digital habits and maturing your security culture and tailoring it to your organization.

 - Check out Leading a Secure Organization, a new course from GLS.
 It includes modules on Data and Devices, Organizational Cyber Risks, and The Human Firewall.